 Homes for the Future SA SFO Shaping our District H3 Assessment of Effects Local Plan: Strategy H3 Assessment of Effects Environmental A: Enhance landscape and townscape quality - Negative impact upon SFO A, B and C as no reference +?
 B: Promote Biodiversity and Geodiversity - to having to fit in with existing local design/biodiversity. +/- C: Protect historic environment - Negative impact to mitigating and adapting to the +?
-D: Mitigate and adapt to climate change -? effects of climate change as more caravans means E: Prudent use of natural resources 0 more waste will be produced, and the effects are 0 Cilcoto di C
+D: Mitigate and adapt to climate change -? effects of climate change as more caravans means E: Prudent use of natural resources 0 r more waste will be produced, and the effects are 0 ellects are

 Homes for the Future SA SFO Shaping our District H3 Assessment of Effects Local Plan: Strategy H3 Assessment of Effects F: Reduce flood risk 0 unknown of the impact of this at the time. + Economic G Ec: Reduce trips by car + Policy supports small businesses and home based +?
 Policy supports small businesses H: Encourage sustainable distribution and communication systems 0 business and reduces trips by car.
-0 and home based business and reduces trips I Ec: to create mixed and balanced communities +? +? by car, although the inclusion of the A5 and A38 corridors has added uncertainty to this criteria.
+0 and home based business and reduces trips by car, I Ec: to create mixed and balanced communities +? +? although the inclusion of the A5 and A38 corridors has added uncertainty to this criteria.
 Social G Soc: improve availability of sustainable transport to jobs and services + +?
-The reduction in illegal sites will enable a reduction in I Soc: to create mixed and balanced communities +? +? road casualties.
-SFO K has improved due to sites not putting unacceptable strain on infrastructure.
-J: to promote safe communities 0 + K: improve health 0? +?
+The reduction in illegal sites will enable a reduction in road I Soc: to create mixed and balanced communities +? +? casualties.
+SFO K has improved due to sites not putting unacceptable strain on J: to promote safe communities 0 + K: improve health 0? +? infrastructure.
 L: to enable improved community participation 0 ?
 Changes subsequently made to submission draft policy: Policy has been expanded to include the A5 and A38 corridors which were identified in the GTAA as the main corridors of gypsy and traveller movement within Lichfield District.
 Policy has been expanded to include protection of flood plain.
 Policy has been reworded to consider size of site in relation to settlements and policy requires protection of local amenity and environment.
-Access requirements have been expanded to now only need to be 'reasonably' convenient Mitigation and Maximisation Flexibility is incorporated cohesion. in the policy app proach and integration of communities will help cultural Uncertainties and Risks As no sites have been identified there is potential for the non-delivery of this policy until an 'Allocations' document is in place, which would leave gypsies etc in need.
-However inclusion of the policy enables early delivery of a site and greater flexibility in providing a policy framework to consider proposals on a site by site basis.
-Short/ Medium/Long term impacts Impacts will be dependent the needs arise. nt upon when th ne needs of the gypsy community are met and when
+Access requirements have been expanded to now only need to be 'reasonably' convenient Mitigation and Maximisation Flexibility is incorporated cohesion. in the policy app oroach and integration of communities will help cultural Uncertainties and Risks As no sites have been id 'Allocations' document is of the policy enables early to consider proposals on in place, which delivery of a si would leave gypsies of the and greater flexibility etc in need.
+How wever inclusion Short/ Medium/Long term impacts Impacts will be dependent the needs arise. nt upon when th ne needs of the gypsy community are met and when

-Homes for the Future SA SFO Shaping our District H3 Assessment of Effects Local Plan: Strategy H3 Assessment of Effects Cumulative and Synergistic impacts Considerable cross boun travelling show people. dary influences due to the transient n nature of gypsies s, travellers and
+Homes for the Future SA SFO Shaping our District H3 Assessment of Effects Local Plan: Strategy H3 Assessment of Effects Cumulative and Synergistic impacts Considerable cross boun travelling show people. dary influences due to the transient n ature of gypsies s, travellers and